jpcx/node-kraken-api/README.md

 Interfaces with the Kraken cryptocurrency exchange API.
 Observes rate limits.
 Parses response JSON, converts stringed numbers, and normalizes timestamps.
 Facilitates persistent data syncing.

-Use of the [syncing feature](#syncing) is advisable when concurrent realtime data is required; call frequency is managed automatically in response to rate limit parameters by averaging the rate limit costs.
+Use of the [syncing feature](#syncing) is advisable when concurrent realtime data is required.
+For public calls, data is repeatedly requested upon receipt of data; rate is limited automatically.
+For private calls, rate is managed according to the [Kraken API docs](https://www.kraken.com/help/api#api-call-rate-limit) such that calls may be performed continuously without triggering any rate limit violations.

 Syncing is also useful for querying new updates only by modifying the call options upon each response.
 This can be done within a listener callback provided to the module.
 Some methods provide a 'since' parameter that can be used for querying only data since that ID.
 [See below](#syncUpdates) for an example.

-Additionally, sync instances can be set up for custom data formatting.
-If a listener sent to the sync instance returns a truthy value, data will not be automatically set and will instead only be sent to the callback for management.
-[See below](#syncDataHandling) for an example.
+Additionally, sync instances can be used to store other kinds of data.
+[See below](#syncInstanceMods) for an example.

 ## Getting Started